vilhelmen/djallin2/README.md

 # Known issues

-Closing the soundbot window in Windows can lose some stat activity.
-Use `ctrl+c` to exit the program.

 If a red screen shows when registering your twitch token, there may be a problem with your connection.
 Close the soundbot and try again.